-The study's results demonstrate that although Leadership was the second highest characteristic commonly found in a set of 100 effective school characteristics models, it was perceived as the seventh highest essential and the eighth highest applied characteristic among the eleven effective school characteristics model utilized in this study of four high-performing, high-poverty schools.
+The study's results demonstrate that although Leadership was the second-highest characteristic commonly found in a set of 100 effective school characteristics models, it was perceived as the seventh-highest essential and the eighth-highest applied characteristic among the eleven study's characteristics by staff in the study's four high-performing, high-poverty schools.
 All eleven characteristics received levels of essentiality and school application between the "Agree" and "Strongly Agree" levels.
 No characteristic received a "Not Applicable," "Strongly Disagree," or "Disagree" level.